pveyes/vite-plugin-sloth/README.md

 </div>
 ```

-If you want to change how data attribute maps to different attribute, pass attribute name to the data attribute.
+If you want to map to different attribute, pass attribute name as the value in the data attribute.
 For example, `data-var-link="href"` means the component read `data-var-link` attribute from parent element, but will be used as `href`.

 ```html
 <!-- template -->